The Language of the Qurʾān in the Month of the Qurʾān

 The Most Foundational Text of the Farangī Maḥall Curriculum for Classical Arabic

-Gain a clear conceptual foundation in Classical Arabic through a time-tested pedagogical tradition.
+Gain a Clear Conceptual Foundation in Classical Arabic through a Time-Tested Scholarly tradition

 ✔ Conceptual clarity of Arabic Morphology